-At the conference, Peach had a broader message to which that the alliance’s 29 members remain committed — NATO is adapting with the times.
+At the conference, Peach had a broader message, that the alliance’s 29 members remain committed and that NATO is adapting with the times.

 “Throughout the history of the alliance there have been inevitable tussles about how to go forward,” Peach said.
 “But throughout, as a military alliance, we have adapted our command-and-control structure, responded to new challenges, embraced new members, and continued to adapt to new types of warfare and new threats.”

 Separately, Finland and Norway intend to launch diplomatic discussions with Moscow over suspected GPS signal-jamming by Russia’s military, which overlapped with NATO’s Trident Juncture exercises, the largest maneuvers in the High North since the end of the Cold War.

 Peach on Friday would not confirm the interference took place, but called the principle of freedom of navigation “very, very important, both to NATO and the international community.”

 “Freedom of navigation is not just freedom of navigation at sea, so we need to analyze claims with data.
 And anything that interrupts freedom of navigation is important to be reported," he said.